Updated on: May 26, 2025

 NordPass makes sharing passwords really easy, too.
 All you have to do is enter the email addresses of the people you want to share your passwords with, choose how much access you want to give them, and click Share.
 It’s not as in-depth as 1Password’s password sharing (which lets you share entire password vaults), but it’s still really good.

 I also like how NordPass gives premium users 3 GB of secure file storage.
-There are no limitations on what file types you can upload with NordPass (providing the individual files don’t exceed 50 MB).
+There are no limitations on what file types you can upload with NordPass (provided the individual files don’t exceed 50 MB).

 Bottom Line: